jensmdriller/google-k8s-workshop/modules/08-volumes.md

     ```
     $ kubectl get pods
     ```

+1. Verify that the application is accessible and notes can be stored in the database.

+1. Try to delete mysql pod (not deployment!)

+1. Wait for kubernetes to recreate the pod.

+1. Verify that old notes are still there and database content isn't lost

 Now you have MySQL database running inside Kubernetes cluster on GCP that stores data persistently on the volume.